 If you are still not convinced that an unmade bed will be up to your aesthetic standards, you should take a look at the gorgeous examples of unmade beds on our Instagram feed.

-How to participate?
-We invite you to upload a photo of your own beautiful unmade bed, using the hashtag #swedishlinensunmade for your post.
-To qualify make sure your bed is properly unmade (!) by pulling the duvet and blankets to the edge of the bed.
+To qualify don't forget to tag us on your photo as well as use our special hashtag #swedishlinensunmade.
+Also make sure your bed is properly unmade (!) by pulling the duvet and blankets to the edge of the bed.
 Hear this?
 This is the sound of your bed breathing!

 A huge welcome to our Unmade-bed movement!